Broderick-Westrope/amalgo/README.md

   - **Environment Variable:** `$AMALGO_STDOUT`

 - `-f, --filter`
-  - **Description:** Controls which files are processed using glob patterns.
+  - **Description:** Controls which files are processed using glob patterns similar to gitignore.
 Include patterns are processed first, then exclude patterns (prefixed with `!`).
 Hidden files and directories are excluded by default.
   - **Default:** `*,!.*`
   - **Environment Variable:** `$AMALGO_FILTER`
   - **Examples:**